braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/getting_started_shopify.md

 To automatically enable the Braze Web SDK scripts as part of your integration, select the supported Shopify ScriptTag events or enable in-app messaging as a channel during your [Shopify integration setup]({{site.baseurl}}/partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify/).

-From the Shopify setup wizard, the events denoted with an asterisk (*) are supported by the Web SDK.
+From the Shopify setup composer, the events denoted with an asterisk (*) are supported by the Web SDK.
 If you select these events or include in-browser messaging, Braze will add the Web SDK implementation via Shopify ScriptTag to your Shopify store as part of your setup.

 #### Shopify email capture forms and user reconciliation